amgarton47/CS62data-structures/Git/project/README.md

   ```
   git log
   ```
+Note that because your personal branches were created on your personal machines, they do not (yet) exist on *github*, and so you will not be able to `push` them back to *github*.

 ### Step 5 - Merge the (now conflicted) branches back into *master*

-This is a two step process:
+This is (at minimum) a two step process:
 1. update personal branch to be based on the latest updates in *master* (which has been updated since this branch was created).
 2. update *master* to include the (now consistent) updates from your branch.